lostjared/Acid.Cam.v2.Qt/README.md

 in different orders to produce different results.
 This program could be useful to you for generating basic artwork to be manipulated further.
 Also I have seen it used to create video for music videos or just for fun.

+NOTE: Some of the filters that contain either a 720 or 1080 at the end require a lot of ram if you do not have enough the program will exit.

 Cross platform version of Acid Cam written in C++11

 To compile on Linux watch this video: https://youtu.be/ntsoGTglWzY